Cosmos Club: History

 According to the articles of incorporation, "The particular objects and business of this association are the advancement of its members in science, literature and art, their mutual improvement by social intercourse, the acquisition and maintenance of a library, and the collection and care of materials and appliances related to the above subjects."

 The ten incorporators met again on January 6, 1879.
 They approved bylaws, regulations, and rules, and also elected Powell as the official president.
-They approved sixty individuals as Founders; many of these were existing members of the Philosophical Society of Washington which the group feared, was considering creating its own social club.
+They approved sixty individuals as founders; many of these were existing members of the Philosophical Society of Washington which the group feared, was considering creating its own social club.
 The cost to join was $25, slightly over $700 in today's money.
 The annual dues were set at $20 for residents and $10 for non-residents.

 The original bylaws of the Cosmos Club had the following policy: "Membership in the Club was restricted by high qualification requirements and candidates were admitted only if they (1) had performed meritorious original work in science, literature, or the fine arts; (2) though not occupied in science, literature, or the fine arts, were well known to be cultivated in a special department thereof; and (3) were recognized as distinguished in a learned profession or in public service."

 According to its website, election to membership in the Cosmos Club honors those deemed to have "done meritorious original work in science, literature, or the arts, or...recognized as distinguished in a learned profession or in public service".

-Club house
+Clubhouse

 From 1879 to 1882, the Cosmos Club met in rented rooms on the third floor in the Corcoran Building on the corner of Pennsylvania Avenue and 15th Street NW in Washington, D.C.
-The Club moved into a rented house at 23 Madison Place in Lafayette Square from 1883 to 1886.
+The club moved into a rented house at 23 Madison Place in Lafayette Square from 1883 to 1886.
 However, the membership quickly outgrew the space.

 Dolley Madison House

 On June 1, 1886, the Club purchased the Dolley Madison House for $40,000.
 This house is located at the corner of H Street and Madison Place.
 Madison's brother-in-law, Richard Cutts, built the house in 1820; Dolley Madison lived there from 1837 until her death in 1849.
 Upon purchasing the building, the Club built an assembly hall addition and raised the height of the third story.
 They held a gala on January 5, 1887, to celebrate their new home.
 In 1893, the Club again expanded the building, adding two stories to the assembly hall.

 In 1940, the U.S. government purchased the house with the rest of the club's Lafayette Square holdings and added it to the National Courts Complex in 1952.
-The Cutts-–Madison House in included in the National Register of Historic Places and is a contributing building to the Lafayette Square Historic District.
+The Cutts-–Madison House is included in the National Register of Historic Places and is a contributing building to the Lafayette Square Historic District.